The Volunteer: The True Story of the Resistance Hero who Infiltrated Auschwitz - Costa Book of the Year 2019

-It was only after arriving at the camp that he started to discover the Nazi's terrifying plans.
-Over the next two and half years, Witold forged an underground army that smuggled evidence of Nazi atrocities out of Auschwitz.
+It was only after arriving at the camp that he started to discover the Nazi's terrifying designs.
+Over the next two and half years, Witold forged an underground army that smuggled evidence of Nazi atrocities to the West, culminating in the mass murder of over a million Jews.
 His reports from the camp were to shape the Allies response to the Holocaust - yet his story was all but forgotten for decades.

 This is the first major account of his amazing journey, drawing on exclusive family papers and recently declassified files as well as unpublished accounts from the camp's fighters to show how he saved hundreds of thousands of lives.